alsocube/my-eww-bar/README.md

 • [ Hyprland not reserving space for bar ]

-Let's assume you're using X11, then modify eww.yuck geometry
+Let's assume you're using X11, then modify eww.yuck
 ```
 ##delete##
 ...